-char str [] = { 'c', 'h', 'a', 'r' };
+char $$str[] = { 'c', 'h', 'a', 'r' };$$

 This is absolutely correct.
-At the end of every string a NULL character 0° is automatically inserted.
+At the end of every string a NULL character '\0' is automatically inserted.
 However, strings can be written very easily as given below:

-char str = "char"; The compiler accepts it when it is a string. str[0] is the address of the 0th location of str.
-Since the character array is stored contiguously, length of the word=19
+char \str = "char"; The compiler accepts it when it is a string. str[0] is the address of the 0th location of str.
+Since the character array is stored contiguously, there is no need to know the address of each element.
+A program to find the length of a string is given below: